Daryl Somers: Cartoon Corner and Hey Hey It's Saturday era (1971–77, 1979–1999)

-The series' distinctive brand of irreverent humour soon attracted a sizable adult audience, and in 1984 it had become so popular that Nine made the unprecedented decision to move it to a 9:30pm Saturday evening timeslot, and renamed the show Hey Hey It's Saturday Night.
-It remained on Saturday night for the rest of its run, but it moved to the 6:30pm time slot in 1985 and eventually also reverted to the name Hey Hey It's Saturday.
-At its height, Hey Hey It's Saturday was one of the most popular and consistently high-rating series in the history of Australian television, winning many awards, including three Gold Logie awards for Somers.
-In its initial incarnation, Hey Hey screened for 28 years (1971–99) on the Nine Network across Australia.
-By its final year, the show had become an institution, so it came as a considerable shock when the Nine Network announced that the series was to be axed at the end of 1999.
+The series' distinctive brand of irreverent humour soon attracted a sizable adult audience and in 1984 it had become so popular that Nine made the decision to move it to a 9:30 p.m.
+Saturday evening timeslot.
+The show was renamed Hey Hey It's Saturday Night.
+It remained on Saturday night for the rest of its run, but it moved to the 6:30 p.m. time slot in June 1985 and eventually reverted to the name Hey Hey It's Saturday.
+At its height, Hey Hey It's Saturday was one of the most popular and consistently high-rating series in the history of Australian television, winning many awards including three Gold Logie awards for Somers.
+In its initial incarnation, Hey Hey screened for 28 years (1971–1999) on the Nine Network across Australia.